 THE LESOTHO SENATE

-N.B. - The governmental and administrative situation has been confused since disturbances in late 1998 ; these arose out of the May 1998 elections, whose results were contested by the opposition.
+N.B. - The governmental and administrative situation has been muddled since disturbances in late 1998 ; these arose from the May 1998 elections, whose results were contested by the opposition.

 An "Interim Political Authority" (IPA), made up of 24 members representing the majority and opposition parties, has been established.
 It has been given the task of preparing for the next general election, and making electoral and institutional proposals.
 With regard to the parliamentary system, the IPA proposes either a reform of the Senate including the election of its members (they are currently appointed), or an increase in the number of Assembly members and the abolition of the Senate.